Last Updated on February 13, 2023.

 What is Royalty-free Music?

-This confusion seems to lie on what “is” and what “isn’t” royalty-free music.
+This confusion seems to lie in what “is” and what “isn’t” royalty-free music.

 So, here are the differences;

-This means that if you purchase royalty-free music for $20, it doesn’t matter if you use it once or a million times, you won’t need to pay anything extra.
+This means that if you purchase royalty-free music for $20, it doesn’t matter if you use it once or a million times, you won’t need to pay anything extra ever again even if you make millions off of it.

 The reasons for purchasing royalty-free music are vast, but imagine that you are creating a marketing campaign and you just want some quick music to go with it and not have to worry about paying royalties later on.